 - Stay in a hotel/guesthouse run by a Kalasha person or family.
 Little of the tourism money that flows to the valleys end up in Kalasha pockets, so this is how you can ensure it does!

 - Ask before taking photos.
 There’s no doubt that the Kalasha people, particularly the women, are stunning.
 However, many women are averse to being photographed (outside of festivals).
-We’ve also heard tensions are growing between the Kalash and outsiders, partially because of the way domestic tourists arrive and start snapping photos of women and children without asking or showing any kind of consideration.
+I’ve also heard tensions are growing between the Kalash and outsiders, partially because of the way domestic tourists arrive and start snapping photos of women and children without asking or showing any kind of consideration.
 Instead of creeping on the women, befriend them, talk for a while, then ask for a photo.

 - Enjoy the natural products, not packaged snacks.
 There are plenty of native fruits, vegetables, and nuts growing around the valleys.
 Snack on those, rather than contributing to the sorry state of plastic waste afflicting the valleys.
 And, of course, collect your trash, don’t throw it on the ground.

 - Drink the local wine and tara responsibly.
 It’s poor form to show up as a guest in someone’s area, then get utterly shitfaced, loud, and destructive on their alcohol.
 If you can’t handle your drink, limit your consumption.
-It means more for those of us who can control ourselves!
+It means more for those of us who can control ourselves.

 Police registration for foreigners in Chitral and Kalash